ice-csic-astroexotic/ML-Poppyns/pypopsyn/learning/README.md

 If you need an example, check how `model_mnist.py` is implemented and registered in the `models.py` file.

+## Losses

+Losses live in the `/losses` folder and its corresponding `losses` module thus following the same structure as the modules.
+All losses must derive from the base class `LossBase` in `loss_base.py`, the basic interface.
+Note that losses themselves are callable classes.

+To create a new loss, just create a new `loss_xxxx.py` file inside the `/losses` folder, create a new class which inherits from `LossBase` and register your loss class to be used in the `losses.py` module by importing it.

+An example Negative Log-Likelihood is already implemented in `loss_nll.py` and also registered in the `losses.py` file.

 ## Disclaimer

 Huge thanks to Victor Huang and Seonkyu Park for their contributions in the